Rayeesac/docker-django-to-do-list/README.md

-# docker-django-to-do-list
-Docker Django To Do list
+# Docker Django To Do list
-this is example for to do list application in docker django.
+This is example for to do list application in docker django.